thoughtbot/guides/best-practices/README.md

   index if needed](http://www.postgresql.org/docs/9.2/static/indexes-bitmap-scans.html).
 * Consider a [partial index](http://goo.gl/YC8Jt) for queries on booleans.
 * Constrain most columns as [`NOT NULL`](http://goo.gl/0GeBr).
+* Add index to a foreign key.
+This might sounds like premature optimization, but usually your table is already too big when you realize that you need another index.

 Background Jobs
 ---------------